snissn/nexth/README.md

 ```

-create a token on  https://testnet.interchain.axelar.dev/polygon that will serve as the test Fluent token.
+create a token on  https://testnet.interchain.axelar.dev/polygon that will serve as the test ERC20 token.

 Bridge the token using axelar to filecoin calibration.